What to do if you lose your car keys

 A specialist auto locksmith company should be able to get you a new car key to replace the one you’ve lost, even if you don’t have the spare or original key.
 Most keys have an electric fob that can be used to lock and unlock the vehicle as well as a key that pops out of the fob to insert into the ignition and turn the engine on.
 An auto locksmith would be able to get you a replacement key fob without needing to change the locks and can reprogramme the fob so that you can electronically control the door locks as usual.

 No matter which kind of key you have, the locksmith will require identification and your vehicle’s VIN number to prove that it belongs to you.
-If you don’t have key protection insurance, you will need to organise and pay for this service yourself, however if you do have special insurance, it’s likely that your provider will sort everything for you.
+If you don’t have key protection insurance, you will need to organise and pay for this service yourself, however, if you do have this insurance, it’s likely that your provider will sort everything for you.